junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The leaves of the trees grow wider and larger as he goes south, then thinner and taller again as he heads north.

-The laptop search bar has a new frequent search team: "giant monster."
+The laptop search bar has a new frequent search term: "giant monster."
 It turns out people online are even more likely to report sightings of something huge and monstrous than something holy or hellish.

 Dean picks the roads no one walks or drives, the roads in between trees and deep in the mountains.
 The mountains where legends say giant monsters and prehistoric creatures live.